Here’s what you need to know before you head out to hit the slopes on Vancouver’s local mountains this year

 Mountain hours are 9:30 am – 9:30 pm on weekdays and 8:30 am – 9:30 pm on weekends.
 Current conditions can be found online here and I always recommend checking before heading up.

-North Vancouver’s other ski resort is Seymour mountain.
+North Vancouver’s other ski resort is Seymour Mountain.
 At an elevation of 1,265 meters, it is slightly higher than Grouse Mountain.
-Seymour has the fewest lifts of the mountains at just 3 lifts serving 40 runs.
+Seymour has the fewest lifts of the North Shore mountains at just 3 lifts serving 40 runs.

 What’s new at Seymount this year